15 Bad Hygiene Habits That Are Way Worse Than You Thought

 Leaving your contact lenses in for days

 If the term “corneal ulcer” makes you cringe, it’s for good reason.
-A corneal ulcer is actually an open sore on the cornea that causes pain, redness, discharge, and blurry vision.
-Most corneal ulcers can be treated with antibacterial, antifungal, or antiviral eye drops, but in some cases, a cornea transplant is necessary.
-Don’t miss which personal hygiene habits you can skip—and some you really shouldn’t.
+A corneal ulcer is actually an open sore on the cornea which causes pain, redness, discharge and blurry vision.
+Most corneal ulcers can be treated with antibacterial, antifungal or antiviral eye drops, but in some cases, a cornea transplant is necessary.

 Not washing your bras or underwear regularly

-You’re courting yeast infections, thrush, and urinary tract infections.
-Untreated, urinary tract infections can travel to the kidneys and cause sepsis, which can be life-threatening; thrush and yeast infections can cause infertility and internal scarring.
+You’re courting yeast infections, thrush and urinary tract infections.
+Untreated, urinary tract infections can travel to the kidneys and cause sepsis, which can be life-threatening, and thrush and yeast infections can cause infertility and internal scarring.

-Sometimes it’s a good thing to be selfish—and personal grooming products are a perfect example of a scenario in which sharing is not necessarily virtuous.
+Sometimes it’s a good thing to be selfish, and personal grooming products are a perfect example of a situation in which sharing is not necessarily caring.
 For instance, poor oral hygiene habits are bad enough—you certainly don’t need the bacteria from someone else’s mouth infecting yours.
 And the spread of infections is precisely what can happen if you use someone else’s toothbrush, says the American Dental Association.
 The consequences of oral infections range from gum disease to potentially fatal conditions like heart disease and diabetes.

-And sharing razors isn’t much better, as it can not only spread skin infections like staph, but the practice can transmit viruses like hepatitis and HIV.
+Sharing razors isn’t much better, as it can not only spread skin infections like staph, but the practice can transmit viruses like hepatitis and HIV.
 Sharing hair brushes can put you at risk for lice and skin rashes.
-Here are 37 “healthy” things you can stop doing right now.

 It’s common to reuse the same towel after a few showers before tossing it in the laundry.
 But towels that have been used more than a few times—or have been used once at the gym—should be laundered right away.
 And they certainly shouldn’t be shared, as they can easily harbor bacteria and bodily secretions.